joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ![Lopped off cube corner.](/img/BrokenSticks2.png)

 For instance, the first lops off the pyramid that has the cube corner $(1,0,0)$ as its apex and the three adjacent corners as the corners of its triangular base.
-The base area, then, is $1/2$ and the height is $1$, so the lopped-off volume is $1/6$.
-Three of those lop off a volume of $1/2$, and so we conclude that half the triples of random lengths allow us to form a triangle.
+The volume of any pyramid is one-third of the base area times the height.
+The base area is $1/2$ and the height is $1$, so the lopped-off volume is $1/6$.
+Three of these lop off a volume of $1/2$, and so we conclude that half of the triples of random lengths allow us to form a triangle.

 ### 3